Tushar-chaurasiya/Super-Store-Sales-Analysis-Dashboard/README.md

 🫠Usage :-
 ----------------------------------------

--> Open the .pbix file: Use Power BI Desktop to open the file and explore the dashboard.
+-> Open the .pbix file:- Use Power BI Desktop to open the file and explore the dashboard.

--> Interact with visualizations: Click on the visuals to filter the data by different dimensions like region, category, and more.
+-> Interact with visualizations:- Click on the visuals to filter the data by different dimensions like region, category, and more.

--> View the forecast: Navigate to the forecasting section to view the predicted sales for the next 15 days.
+-> View the forecast:- Navigate to the forecasting section to view the predicted sales for the next 15 days.

 ----------------------------------------
 🤝How to Contribute :-